 Tip 7: Minimum Width of Glass Panels

 Each glass panel should be at least 4½” wide, which is the minimum width for tempering glass and supporting the hardware.
 The door must be at least 22” wide but no more than 36” wide.

 Tip 8: Glass Tiles

-When designing your shower enclosure, avoid any plans that involve mounting door hinges and glass clips onto glass tiles.
-Breakage is likely to occur in these situations (even after installation), which delays the completion of your project and can add additional charges for repairs.
+When designing your shower enclosure, avoid any plans that involve mounting door hinges and glass clips onto the glass tiles.
+These situations often cause breakage, adding time and expense to your new enclosure.